Overv/VulkanTutorial/en/11_Compute_Shader.md

 ## Compute space

 Before we get into how a compute shader works and how we submit compute workloads to the GPU, we need to talk about two important compute concepts: **work groups** and **invocations**.
-They define an abstract execution model for how compute workloads are processed by the compute hardware of the GPU in three dimensions (x,y and z).
+They define an abstract execution model for how compute workloads are processed by the compute hardware of the GPU in three dimensions (x, y, and z).

 **Work groups** define how the compute workloads are formed and processed by the the compute hardware of the GPU.
 You can think of them as work items the GPU has to work through.
 Work group dimensions are set by the application at command buffer time using a dispatch command.